Haze Gray Dietitian Underway

+It’s only fitting for a Navy registered dietitian to help determine if the old adage, ‘a brace of sea air is good for the appetite.’

+Especially when done supporting operational readiness across the Pacific and Indian oceans.

-Whether on ship or shore, Navy registered dietitians like Lt.
-Lorna Brown, assigned to Navy Medicine Readiness Training Command Bremerton and recently deployed for four months with Sailors and Marines of amphibious assault ship USS Essex (LHD 2) and the 11th Marine Expeditionary Unit, are helping make a difference in job performance and mission readiness.
-Brown volunteered her expertise for a pilot project looking at the benefits of deploying a dietitian ‘haze gray underway’ focusing on health-outcomes and operational readiness (Official Navy photo by Douglas H Stutz, NHB/NMRTC Bremerton public affairs officer).
+Navy Lt.
+Lorna Brown, registered dietitian assigned to Navy Medicine Readiness Training Command (NMRTC) Bremerton, deployed for four months with Sailors and Marines of amphibious assault ship USS Essex (LHD 2) and the 11th Marine Expeditionary Unit.

+Brown volunteered her expertise for a pilot project looking at the benefits of deploying a dietitian ‘haze gray underway’ focusing on health-outcomes and operational readiness with collected data sent to Navy Health Research Center.

+“I was looking at the efficacy of having a dietitian on board to improve the crews’ exercise habits, sleep habits, and reduce consumption of supplements, specifically energy drinks.
+Also see if I could change food habits, choices and behaviors.
+Those of us in the Navy Medicine need to know what the fleet does.
+Our hospital mission is different than a ship command and their deployment challenges.
+Understanding that is important to ensure we can provide better support,” said Brown.

 |Date Taken: